KamaleshTGK/CyberSecurityProjects/PasswordStrengthChecker/README.md

 This project is open-source and free to use for learning and educational purposes.

 ## 👨‍💻 Author: Kamalesh TGK
-Learning Java & Cybersecurity in a cool way .
+🚀 Passionately learning Java & Cybersecurity 🛡️🔐